 Deviated Nasal Septum

-In some cases, the turbulent airflow generated as a result of the deviated nasal septum can cause dryness and crusting around the septum and can lead to nosebleeds (epistaxis).
-Uncommonly, a deviated nasal septum can also result in headaches (Sluder’s neuralgia).
+In some cases, the turbulent airflow generated as a result of the deviated septum can cause dryness in one nostril and crusting around the septum and can lead to nosebleeds (epistaxis).
+Uncommonly, a deviated nasal septum may also result in headaches (Sluder’s neuralgia).

 Ask Us if you have any question?

 Feel free to drop us a message if you have concerns or symptoms pertaining to Deviated Nasal Septum.